 9. William Penn University

 As a Quaker institution, William Penn University is one of the leading online colleges in Iowa’s southeastern region.
-Situated in Oskaloosa, IA, William Penn is an hour from Des Moines, offering a small town feel with easy accessibility to urban settings.
-William Penn also has a metropolitan campus in Johnston, IA, a suburb of West Des Moines.
+Situated in Oskaloosa, Iowa, William Penn is an hour from Des Moines, offering a small town feel with easy accessibility to urban settings.
+William Penn also has a metropolitan campus in Johnston, a suburb of West Des Moines.

 William Penn’s online bachelor’s and master’s programs are designed to meet the needs of students through eight-week classes that can accelerate degree completion.
 The school offers online undergraduate degrees in business management, human resource management, and psychology, as well as a graduate degree in business leadership.
 They also offer a degree completion program online for a bachelor of arts in elementary education.